One of the deepest absurdities in our culture

 them.
 Mostly they are of the single or double type, and often

-have spheroid 'turning stones' with which to effect magic or
+have spheroid 'turning stones' with which to effect

 large phallic pillars occur all over Ireland, sometimes christianised: